paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 Subsec. (a)(2), (3).
 Pub.
 L. 104–105, § 215(a)(1)(B), (C), added par.
 (2) and redesignated former par.
 (2) as (3).

 Subsec. (b).
 Pub.
-L. 104–105, § 215(a)(2)(A), substituted “Farm Credit Insurance Fund” for “Insurance Fund” in two places, and “subsection (a)(1) of this section” for “subsection (a) of this section”, and struck out “for the following calendar year” after “each insured System bank”.
+L. 104–105, § 215(a)(2)(A), substituted “Farm Credit Insurance Fund” for “Insurance Fund” in two places, and “subsection (a)(1)” for “subsection (a)”, and struck out “for the following calendar year” after “each insured System bank”.

 Subsec. (d).
 Pub.
 L. 104–105, § 215(c), in introductory provisions, substituted “subsections (a), (c), and (e) of this section” for “subsections (a) and (c) of this section” and “an insured System bank” for “a Farm Credit Bank”, and in pars.
 (1) through (3), substituted “insured System bank” for “Farm Credit Bank”.